thefifthagreement/jedha-fs-s8-project/word_count_nltk/README.md

 in order to calculate the word-frequency pairs based on the text from a given URL.

-Flask is used for the website, [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) to get the text of the target website and NLTK.
+Flask is used for the website, [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) to get the text of the target page.

 The results of the calculation are stored in a PostgreSQL database.
 If you want to replicate this project you'll need at least a local instance of PostgreSQL.